 The situation mirrors the 2015 Butte Fire near Jackson, California, which claimed two lives, 1,000 structures, and 70,000 acres of land.
 The cause of the blaze was a PG&E transmission line, which came into contact with a pine tree.
 More than 2,000 people filed suit, though ultimately the Court of Appeals ruled that existing evidence was not enough to impose punitive damages against PG&E.

 PG&E is likely to face more time in court in the wake of the devastating Camp Fire.
 On Sunday, November 11th, the utility informed state regulators that power lines near the Feather River experienced a blackout only minutes before the fire was sparked.
 An aerial inspection of the lines revealed a damaged transmission tower.
 Cal Fire has stated that the actual cause of the Camp Fire is not yet known, but that they are considering multiple factors, including damaged electrical equipment.

 San Diego Gas and Electric has faced similar legal consequences in the wake of 2007’s Witch Fire.
 The California Public Utilities Commission ruled that the utility failed to properly trim down trees and dry brush near transmission lines.
 When SDG&E attempted to pass $390 million in costs down to customers through rate increases, CPUC ruled against them in 2017 after a multiyear legal battle, in essence ordering the utility to absorb the costs.

-In the wake of these increasingly expensive fires and lawsuits, and with 2018’s wildfire season only getting started, PG&E has put significant effort into seeing their potential legal responsibility lessened or removed entirely.
+In the wake of these increasingly expensive fires and lawsuits, and with 2018’s wildfire season potentially stretching uninterrupted into 2019, PG&E has put significant effort into seeing their potential legal responsibility lessened or removed entirely.